 In fact, this formation may serve to the Steelers advantage.

 The Pistol formation, run with a high level of success by the University of Nevada and the University of Indiana, is a hybrid run/pass balanced formation.
 It's not a full shotgun, which oftentimes leads to the misdiagnosis of its real purpose.
-It's not about the quarterback standing about 3 yards behind the center (instead of the typical 5 out of shotgun), but rather, it's about the running back standing behind the quarterback, not tipping the defense as to the direction of the play.
+It's not about the quarterback standing about three yards behind the center (instead of the typical five out of shotgun), but rather, it's about the running back standing behind the quarterback, not tipping off the defense as to the direction of the play.

 The Steelers will look to employ this formation in Week 12 against Kansas City because of Roethlisberger's broken right thumb.
 That will make taking snaps under center quite painful, and risks damaging it further.
 One weakness of the shotgun, though, is in the running game.
 With Mendenhall (or Isaac Redman or Mewelde Moore) lined up even with Roethlisberger about five yards off the ball, runs to the side the back is not on is too obvious and easy to track down for NFL defenses.